Devotel/devhub-python/docs/examples.md

 # Examples

-This page contains practical examples to help you get started with the Devo SDK.
+This page contains practical examples to help you get started with the DevHub SDK.

 ## Complete Working Examples